cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

 .. note::

-    The following fields appear if it *was allowed changing the value of the setting for individual items* on the **Settings → Checkout** page.
+    The following fields will appear if *changing the value of the setting for individual items* on the **Settings → Checkout** page is allowed.
 The **Track inventory** field is enabled for individual items on the **Settings → General** page.

 * **Zero price action**—determines what can be done on the storefront when the product's price is 0: